 Be part of lifelong learning, starting early in childhood and continuing throughout life.
-It should reflect the age and level of the learner.
+It should reflect the age and level of the learner which is taught at what time in the curriculum

 Ensure children and young people are clearly informed of their rights such as how they can access confidential advice and health services within the boundaries of safeguarding.